rahil627/my-programming-stuff/tools/themes/themes.md

 base16-tomorrow-night.sh

 # from some really, really old file
-textmate - monokai - sexiest theme ever notepad++ - bespin, monokai vim - wombat visual studio - ragnarok gray by tomas restrepo komodo - gray
+textmate - monokai - sexiest theme ever notepad++ - bespin, monokai vim - wombat
+  - though, i def didn't use vim back then..?
+  - maybe it was just in the title of the theme.. and i didn't know what vim was.. lol visual studio - ragnarok gray by tomas restrepo komodo - gray